MetaCoq/metacoq/pcuic/theories/README.md

 such names in a term.
 Weakening on environments is done in [PCUICWeakeningEnv](PCUICWeakeningEnv.v).
 The notion of closed terms is defined in [PCUICClosed](PCUICClosed.v).
+In [PCUICSigmaCalculus](PCUICSigmaCalculus.v) we show type preservation for σ-calculus instantiation.
 Then [PCUICWeakening](PCUICWeakening.v) contains the weakening lemma.
 Some properties on cumulativity are proven in [PCUICCumulativity](PCUICCumulativity.v), it also includes some other